 Every person deserves affordable, livable housing.
 In many low income neighbourhoods, tenants live with mold, pests, broken elevators, and other challenges because landlords will not do the repairs needed.
 ACORN Canada members fight for landlord licensing, building inspections, and stronger enforcement of maintenance rules and by-laws.

-Living Wage - Salaire-subsistance
+Fair Wage - Salaire-subsistance

 Today in Canada, more 1.3 million of our children live in poverty.
 Low wages remain a significant barrier to all Canadians achieving self sufficiency through work.
 According to Statscan, more than a million people across the country worked for minimum wages or less last year, the fourth year in a row that this shamefully persistent number has been above the one million mark.
 While levels of education and experience have increased and productivity has grown, real wages remained stagnant from 1981 to 2004 while median wages have grown at a snail’s pace (Canadian Centre for Policy Alternatives).
 Clearly, low wages are a large part of why so many working Canadians remain poor.